Pine Needle Basket Weaving--Making Unique Containers From Natural Materials

-That firm little "beginning of a basket" was morphing into a "misshapen misfire."
+Just as my basket started to grow, my impressive-looking "beginning of a basket" morphed into a "misshapen misfire."

 I was pleased with how my basket was progressing.
 It didn't look overly amateurish and my beading added a nice touch.
-Just as I was congratulating myself and feeling somewhat smug (I mean, how kewl are beads?), as my basket side grew, I noticed that it seemed wobbly and it started to become misshapen.
+And the sides were really growing.
+As I was congratulating myself and feeling somewhat smug (I mean, how kewl are beads?), and feeling I would end up with an authentic-looking basket I could display with price, I noticed that my basket seemed wobbly and it started to become misshapen.

-I was "in for a penny, in for a pound," however, so unwisely decided to continue.
+I was "in for a penny, in for a pound," however, so unwisely decided to continue on.
 Mistake!
-I should have stopped because it only got worse!
+I should have stopped because it only got worse.

 What Was Happening to the Sides?

-Honestly, I felt like if I blew on it, my basket would fall over.
+Honestly, I felt that if I blew on it, my basket would fall over.
 "Fluid" sides were not what I'd had in mind when I started.
 My poor little basket looked somewhat inebriated.

 I'll admit, at this point, I felt highly frustrated.
-All my bead-work was gone to waste on an eyesore.
+I felt my bead-work had gone to waste on an eyesore.
 Ugh!

 Takes a Wee Bit of Skill

-As I touched on above, I looked online for free stitch tutorials and went from there but as I make more baskets, I am definitely going to get a good instruction booklet.
-You get what you pay for and investing zero before I started resulted in a misshapen basket that really wasn't what I was hoping for.
+As I touched on above, I looked online for free stitch tutorials and went from there but you get what you pay for and investing zero before I started resulted in a misshapen basket that really wasn't what I was hoping for.
 Lesson learned.

 What I Learned With This First Basket

-Sew into the row underneath your current row.
-After my basket side fiasco, when I created the basket lid, I sewed my thread into the row underneath and it looked much better and was much sturdier.
-The difference is so visually obvious!
+Sew into the row underneath your current row, not just under your thread.
+After my basket side fiasco, I did this for the lid and it looked much better and was far sturdier.
+The difference is visually obvious.